 Plagiarism is easy to detect and the University has systems in place to identify it.
 If you are found to have plagiarised, you may be penalised under the Statute on Student Conduct, which means you could fail your course or even be suspended.
 Plagiarism is simply not worth the risk.

-The Academic Progress Statute provides a framework for the University to identify students in need of support, and allows the University to restrict the number of courses in which the student may enrol and to require certain conditions to be met for continued enrolment.
+The Academic Progress for Continued Registration Procedure provides a framework for the University to identify students in need of support, and allows the University to restrict the number of courses in which the student may enrol and to require certain conditions to be met for continued enrolment.